Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 Step 5 - Change DNS

-Now we need to change the IP in the DNS of our domain to that of the load balancer.
+Now we need to change the IP in the DNS of our domain to that of the Load Balancer.
 If you are using the DNS of Plesk on Server 1, you can do it directly from there.
 How to connect Plesk with the Hetzner DNS Server is available as a separate tutorial.
 If you don't use your own Plesk Server as DNS, you have to change the IPs at the nameserver of your hoster / domain provider.

 Step 6 - Test

-To see if it really works, you could edit the index.php of your WordPress installation on your Server 1 and Server 2 and add
+To see if it really works, you could edit the index.php of your WordPress installation on your Server 1 and Server 2 and add this into the 2nd line of the file:

 echo gethostname();

 It could be the case that your browser caches this page, so you need to force a reload of the website to see the change.
-In addition, DNS Changes from Step 5 could take up to 24 hours.
+In addition, DNS changes from Step 5 could take up to 24 hours.

 Conclusion

-You're now using the Hetzner load balancer with WordPress and Plesk.
-And this is it - enjoy your new load balancer setup!
+You're now using the Hetzner Load Balancer with WordPress and Plesk.
+And this is it - enjoy your new Load Balancer setup!

 License: MIT